magictrick-dev/Sigmafox/documentation/Graph.md

 # DependencyGraph Class Documentation

 The `DependencyGraph` is a utility for managing and validating dependencies (e.g., between source files or modules).
 It models the relationships as a directed graph and provides detection for common dependency issues such as circular references or duplicates.
+The dependency graph constructures a tree, where each node may be a child of another while also being adjacent to its siblings.
+The dependency graph itself does not manage any state aside from what source files are included where.

 ---